nilknow/noname/README.md

 A game inspired by minecraft developed with OpenGL.
 I haven't come up with the name of this game.

 ## build
-Choose and download correspond version of GLFW and glad library. build it and config like I did.
+Download and build correspond version of GLFW and glad library.
+Use cmake to build and run.

-Then run the main.cpp file.
+If you use Clion, don't forget to set working directory to the project's root directory, in case the relative path in this project prefix with `./build/`

 ## tools
 * Manjaro (Linux distro)